aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Sets the width of the specified column in normal view.

+**Remarks**

 To hide a column, sets column width to zero.

 **Parameters:**
 | Parameter | Type | Description |